norcams/winch/docs/monitoring_openstack.rst

     fi

 Graphite's apache configuration also needs a little tweak in order to work properly (this can probably be fixed in the manifest file).
 I've added the changes manually.
-These lines should be declared before the VirtualHost
+These lines should be declared before the VirtualHost in /etc/httpd/conf.d/25-graphite.winch.local.conf:

 ::